Nationals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 - The Nationals have played as the underdog in 10 of their past 10 games and have gone 3-7 in those contests.

-- When it comes to the total, the Nationals and their foes are 4-5-1 in their last 10 contests.

-- The Nationals are 1-1-0 against the runline over their past 10 games (two of those contests had a spread listed by bookmakers).
+- The Nationals' record against the spread is 1-1-0 over their previous 10 matchups (bookmakers set spreads in two of those matchups).

 Nationals Betting Records & Stats

-- Washington has a record of 2-3 in games where sportsbooks have it as underdogs of at least +220 on the moneyline.

-- The moneyline set for this matchup implies the Nationals have a 31.2% chance of coming away with a victory in the contest.
+- Washington has entered five games this season as the underdog by +220 or more and is 2-3 in those contests.

+- The Nationals have an implied victory probability of 31.2% according to the moneyline set by sportsbooks for this matchup.

-- So far this season, Washington and its opponents have hit the over in 69 of its 146 games with a total.
+- Washington and its opponents have hit the over in 70 of its 147 games with a total this season.

 - The Nationals are 8-7-0 against the spread in their 15 games that had a posted line this season.